 An IHM plan refers to care that allows doctors, hospitals and the plan to work together to coordinate a patient's care for a total health approach.
 It allows for a smooth transition from clinic to hospital or from primary care to specialty care.
 This plan option is available through Kaiser Permanente.
-If you elect this option, you must visit providers and facilities that are part of the Kaiser Permanente network in the Baltimore/DC/VA area only for all of your care (except in an emergency).
+If you elect this option, you need to reside in one of the following states; MD, DC, VA, DE, PA or WV and you must visit the providers and facilities that are part of the Kaiser Permanente network in the Baltimore/DC/VA area only for all of your care (except in an emergency).
 This option is only available to our members who are not Medicare eligible.